animo/siera-cli/README.md

 - **Automations** that you can perform against an agent
 - **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)

-If you are looking for more information about the concepts, example code and tutorials on how to use the CLI we recommend you check out our extensive [docs](https://docs.agent-cli.animo.id/).
+If you are looking for more information about the concepts, example code and tutorials on how to use the CLI we recommend you check out our extensive [docs](https://docs.siera.animo.id/).

 ## Installation

-Heres how to install the Agent CLI using the most popular package managers.
-For advanced installation options, binaries and troubleshooting we recommend checking out the [installation guide](https://docs.agent-cli.animo.id/guides/installation).
+Heres how to install Siera using the most popular package managers.
+For advanced installation options, binaries and troubleshooting we recommend checking out the [installation guide](https://docs.siera.animo.id/guides/installation).

 ### macOS using Brew